Ph.D. Candidate, UCSD

 BEHAVIORAL MARKETING

-I am a postdoctoral scholar in the Behavioral Decision Making group at the
+I am currently a postdoctoral scholar in the Behavioral Decision Making area at the

 Anderson School of Management at UCLA.